-Patterns and Types of NMO
+Patterns and Types of NMOSD

-Reviewed by: HU Medical Review Board
+Reviewed by: HU Medical Review Board | Last updated: September 2025

-NMO is an autoimmune disease.
+NMOSD is an autoimmune disease.
 In autoimmune diseases, the immune system cannot tell the difference between healthy cells and invaders like viruses, fungi, or bacteria.
 Because it cannot tell the difference, the body begins to attack and damage healthy cells.1

-History of NMO
+History of NMOSD

 The symptoms recognized as neuromyelitis optica spectrum disorder (formerly known as Devic disease) were first described 125 years ago.
 In 2006, “spectrum disorder” was added to the name to describe the range of brain involvement and symptoms linked to the disease.
-In 2015, the International Panel for NMO Diagnosis (IPND) changed the diagnosis guidelines for NMO.2,3
+In 2015, the International Panel for NMO Diagnosis (IPND) changed the diagnosis guidelines for NMOSD.2,3

 Spectrum disorder

-Spectrum disorders like NMO have wide variations in the type and severity of symptoms.
+Spectrum disorders like NMOSD have wide variations in the type and severity of symptoms.
 Not only does this cause diagnosis challenges, it also means that doctors do not always agree on how to describe these conditions.
 Some people may use “patterns” and “types” interchangeably, though many do not.1

-Patterns of NMO
+Patterns of NMOSD

-Monophasic NMO
+Monophasic NMOSD

 Only about 5 to 10 percent of cases are monophasic.
 Monophasic means having a single attack.
 A single attack usually lasts 1 to 2 months but varies with each person.
-Men and women are equally likely to get this pattern of NMO.3,4
+Men and women are equally likely to get this pattern of NMOSD.3,4

 - The person should be attack-free for 5 or more years